 Multi-family sites shall be developed with usable open space areas and amenities for the use and enjoyment of future residents.
-Open space requirements for multifamily unit shall be as follows:
+Open space requirements for multifamily units shall be as follows:

-- A minimum of 100 sf of open space per unit and the areas may be private, common or a combination. - Private open space shall have a minimum width of five feet and a minimum area of 50 sf.
-Private open space includes private patios and yards at the ground level and above ground private decks or balconies or private yards for use by individual units. - Common open space shall have a minimum width of 20 feet with a minimum area of 200 sf.
-Common open space includes active and passive recreation areas, other outdoor amenities, and natural open space areas outside of the required setbacks.
+- A minimum of one hundred (100) sf of open space per unit for multifamily projects except those in RD-30 and RD-40.
+The open space requirement shall be eighty (80) sf per unit for RD-30 and sixty (60) sf per unit for RD-40.
+These areas may be private, common or a combination of both. - Private open space shall have a minimum width of five (5) feet and a minimum area of fifty (50) sf.
+Private open space includes private patios and yards at the ground level and above ground private decks or balconies or private yards for use by individual units.

-- Common open space shall be incorporated into the site plan as a primary design feature and not just remnant pieces of land used as open space. - The open space should be appropriately sized and located so that it is easily accessible by most residents.
+- Common open space shall have a minimum width of twenty (20) feet with a minimum area of two hundred (200) sf.
+Common open space includes active and passive recreation areas, other outdoor amenities, and natural open space areas outside of the required setbacks. - Common open space shall be incorporated into the site plan as a primary design feature and not just remnant pieces of land used as open space. - The open space should be appropriately sized and located so that it is easily accessible by most residents.
 Open space should be well defined by streets or buildings. - Common open space should be centrally located and positioned within the viewshed of the nearest units such that the residents can provide visual informal surveillance. - Where possible, stormwater treatment areas shall be integrated into the design of open space areas helping create a larger visual amenity.
 However, the stormwater runoff area should not limit the use of open space and shall not count towards the required open space.